 4. Too Vague Solutions

-Once you have made a mistake, you want to take preemptive action and to do that you need a clear action plan.
-Do not write things like “remain longer in trades” if your issue is that you exit too early.
+Once you have made a mistake, you want to take preemptive action and devise a clear plan.
+Don’t write things like “remain longer in trades” if your issue is that you exit too early.
 Isolate the problem and find clear solutions.
 Otherwise, the chances are that you will keep repeating the very same mistakes over and over again.

-To round of this section about trading journals, we thought it would be nice to give you some tips on how to make it easier to begin:
+To round of this section about trading journals, we thought it would be nice to give you some tips on how to make it easier to keep a trading journal:

 1. Make It A Habit

 Make a habit of adding one journal entry every day by committing yourself to do so for at least one month.
 Ensure that the journal entry is the first thing you attend to every day so that you never run out of time.
 Another effective measure is to set a reward by the end of the month to stay focused and motivated!